nandini3206/SkillNexis-ML-AI-Internship/Week-2/README.md

 # Week 2 - Classification Models

-This folder contains the Week 2 assignments and mini project completed as part of the SkillNexis Machine Learning & AI Internship.
+This folder contains the Week 2 assignments and mini project completed as part of the **BeeSkilled** Machine Learning & AI Internship.

 ## Topics Covered